mnoonan296/talkiepi/doc/README.md

 Kernel version: 4.9
 ~~~

 Write the image to a miroSD card with [Etcher](https://etcher.io/).
+Note, after the write is complete Windows will complain that the microSD card needs to be formatted.
+This message can be ignored.
+It is just that Windows cannot read the Linux partitions, but Windows can read the **Boot** partition which is the only one we need access to.

-Create two files on the Boot partition of the microSD card:
+Create two files on the **Boot** partition of the microSD card:

 ~~~
 wpa_supplicant.conf